-First successfully demonstrated by Amos Tversky and Daniel Kahneman, loss aversion is when people strongly prefer avoiding losses over acquiring gains.
+First successfully demonstrated by Amos Tversky and Daniel Kahneman, loss aversion is when people strongly prefer to avoid a loss than acquire something new.
 Some studies show that losses are sometimes twice as psychologically powerful as gains.

-Here’s how Light In The Box creates FOMO by offering a limited time flash sale:
+Here’s how Light In The Box creates FOMO with a limited-time flash sale:

 Psychology Concept #20: Urgency

 Similar to loss aversion, urgency also triggers FOMO.
 This one’s more time-oriented.
-A solid way to conquer urgency is through limited time offerings and perhaps an obvious countdown.
+A solid way to conquer urgency is through limited time offerings, or an obvious countdown.

 Psychology Concept #21: Scarcity

 When there’s hardly anything left of something, people naturally want it more.
-The thought behind scarcity – the offer must’ve been so good everyone wants in on it.
+In a nutshell, the thought that fuels scarcity is that the offer must’ve been so good everyone wanted in on it.

-Expedia urges FOMO by showing scarcity in the number of flights left:
+Expedia taps into scarcity-based FOMO by showing the number of flights left: